 The goal of the YOUR ACTIONS MATTER! campaign is to change the behavior of adults who think it is okay to give alcohol to minors, with participating Illinois liquor retailers playing a key role.
-In a unique twist, teenagers created the campaign's logo and slogan.
+In a unique twist, teenagers created the campaign's logo and slogan, as well as post the educational materials.
 That’s right, YOUTH will be educating the ADULTS!

-Click here to view our 30-second commercial promoting the Fall YOUR ACTIONS MATTER! campaign.
+Click here to view our 30-second commercial promoting last fall's YOUR ACTIONS MATTER! campaign.

-During the kickoff to this year's spring statewide event, the winner of the 2014 YOUR ACTIONS MATTER!
+During the kickoff to last year's spring statewide event, the winner of the 2014 YOUR ACTIONS MATTER!
 Teen Video PSA Contest

-The new 2014 contest built upon the success of the 2013 Don't Be Sorry Youth Art Contest
+The 2014 PSA contest built upon the success of the 2013 Don't Be Sorry Youth Art Contest

-, where teens from all corners of the state submitted designs featuring a positive, social norming message.
-Since the campaign's inception, Illinois Liquor Control Commission staff has been contacted by organizations from Alaska to Florida relating their interest in replicating the YOUR ACTIONS MATTER!
+, where teens from all corners of Illinois submitted designs featuring a positive, social norming message.
+Since its inception, the new campaign has received national recognition, with organizations from all corners of the country relating their interest in replicating the YOUR ACTIONS MATTER!

 effort in their state.

-For questions regarding this innovative and engaging prevention program, please contact Ted Penesis at 312-814-4802 or firstname.lastname@example.org
+For questions regarding this innovative and engaging prevention program, please contact the ILCC Education Manager Ted Penesis at 312-814-4802 or firstname.lastname@example.org